coreui/coreui-pro/docs/content/forms/date-picker.md

         <code>getInstance</code>
       </td>
       <td>
-        Static method which allows you to get the dropdown instance associated to a DOM element, you can use it like this: <code>coreui.DatePicker.getInstance(element)</code>
+        Static method which allows you to get the date picker instance associated to a DOM element, you can use it like this: <code>coreui.DatePicker.getInstance(element)</code>
       </td>
     </tr>
     <tr>